-Los Angeles Valley College is a fully-accredited institution that complies with the standards set by the accrediting body that reviews community colleges in this area, the Accrediting Commission for Community and Junior Colleges (ACCJC), which is under the umbrella of the regional Western Association of Schools and Colleges (WASC).
+Los Angeles Valley College is a fully-accredited institution that complies with the standards set by the accrediting body that reviews community colleges in this region, the Accrediting Commission for Community and Junior Colleges (ACCJC), which is under the umbrella of the regional Western Association of Schools and Colleges (WASC).

 Who is Involved in the Accreditation Process?

-For any questions, contact Deborah Kaye at (818) 947-2569 or email her at firstname.lastname@example.org.
+For questions, contact Deborah Kaye at (818) 947-2569 or email her at firstname.lastname@example.org.